Crochet Baby Blankets FAST With These 24 Hour Patterns

 Crochet 24 Hour Baby Afghans Book by Jean Leinhauser and Rita Weiss

-Do you need patterns for crocheting a super quick baby shower gift or charity crochet donation?
-Check out Crochet 24 Hour Baby Afghans by Jean Leinhauser and Rita Weiss.
+If you’re in a hurry to crochet a baby blanket for a sweet newborn (or a baby who is soon to arrive), check out Crochet 24 Hour Baby Afghans by Jean Leinhauser and Rita Weiss.
 This book offers you a variety of FAST, easy crochet baby blanket patterns plus some intermediate-level designs that are also quick to crochet.

 The Details You Need to Know About This Crochet Pattern Book: